GoodforGod/dummymaker/README.md

 ### **Export**

-Allow to export Dummy objects in specific format.
+Allow to export Dummy objects in specific format into file.
+Also allow to export Dummy objects as a string value.

 #### ***CsvExporter Options***
-* *Path* - set path for export file.
+* *Path* - set path for export file, default directory where app is started.
-* *WrapTextValues* - will wrap String values with commas like 'this'.
+* *WrapTextValues* - if true will wrap String values with commas like 'this', default False.
-* *GenerateHeader* - will generate CSV header.
+* *GenerateHeader* - if true will generate CSV header, default False.
-* *Separator* - set CSV format separator.
+* *Separator* - set CSV format separator, default is '**,**' comma.

 #### ***XmlExporter Options***
-* *Path* - set path for export file.
+* *Path* - set path for export file, default directory where app is started.

 #### ***SqlExporter Options***
-* *Path* - set path for export file.
+* *Path* - set path for export file, default directory where app is started.

 #### ***JsonExporter Options***
-* *Path* - set path for export file.
+* *Path* - set path for export file, default directory where app is started.

 ### **Annotations**